justeat/JustTweak/README.md

 ### Update a configuration at runtime

-JustTweak comes with a ViewController that allows the user to edit the `MutableTweaksConfiguration` with the highest priority.
+JustTweak comes with a ViewController that allows the user to edit the `MutableConfiguration` with the highest priority.

 ```swift
 func presentTweaksViewController() {